-The Campus Security Chief will gather information from CSAs on a regular basis to ensure that all pertinent statistics are compiled and reported to the Department of Education and included in the Campus' Annual Security Report.
+The Campus Security Chief will gather information from CSAs on a regular basis to ensure that all pertinent statistics are compiled and reported to the DOE and included in the Campus' Annual Security Report.

-D. Annual Security Report3
+D. Annual Security Report

-The Jeanne Clery Act requires that an annual security report containing crime figures of specific crimes be forwarded to the U.S. Department of Education and be made available to the community.
+The Jeanne Clery Act requires that an annual security report containing crime figures of specific crimes be forwarded to the U.S. DOE and be made available to the community.
 The crimes that are required to be reported under the Clery Act include:

-- Criminal Offenses (Primary Crimes): Murder/ Non-Negligent Manslaughter, Manslaughter by Negligence, Aggravated Assault, Arson, Burglary, Robbery, Motor Vehicle Theft - Sexual Assault (Sex Offenses): Rape, Fondling, Incest, & Statutory Rape - Hate Crimes: All primary crimes (except Manslaughter by Negligence), Sexual Assault, Larceny-Theft, Simple Assault, Intimidation, Destruction/Vandalism/Damage of Property. - VAWA Offenses: Domestic Violence, Dating Violence and Stalking.
+- Criminal Offenses (Primary Crimes): Murder/Non-Negligent Manslaughter, Manslaughter by Negligence, Aggravated Assault, Arson, Burglary, Robbery, Motor Vehicle Theft - Sexual Assault (Sex Offenses): Rape, Fondling, Incest, & Statutory Rape - Hate Crimes: All primary crimes (except Manslaughter by Negligence), Sexual Assault, Larceny-Theft, Simple Assault, Intimidation, Destruction/Vandalism/Damage of Property. - VAWA Offenses: Domestic Violence, Dating Violence and Stalking.
+4 - Arrests and Referrals for Disciplinary Action for Liquor Law Violations, Drug Abuse Violations, Weapons-carrying, possessing, etc. Law Violations.